benjaminknox/knox-pro-vue/README.md

 ## Knox.Pro Vue

-This is an example vue app, deployed at https://vue.knox.pro.
+This is an example vue website, deployed at https://vue.knox.pro.

-It is an implementation of the same NextJS app in [benjaminknox/knox-pro-next](https://github.com/benjaminknox/knox-pro-next) running at https://knox.pro.
+It is an implementation of the same NextJS website in [benjaminknox/knox-pro-next](https://github.com/benjaminknox/knox-pro-next) running at https://knox.pro.

 #### Desktop